About Federal Direct Loans

 What are Federal Direct Loans?

-Unlike a subsidized loan, an unsubsidized loan is not based on financial need.
+Unlike a subsidized Stafford loan, an unsubsidized Stafford loan and a Grad PLUS (for graduate students only) loan is not based on financial need.
 You’ll be charged interest from the time the loan is disbursed until it is paid in full.
 If you allow the interest to accumulate while you are in school or during other periods of nonpayment, it will be capitalized – that is, the interest will be added to the principal amount of your loan, and then additional interest will be based on that higher principal amount.

 You can receive a subsidized loan and an unsubsidized loan for the same enrollment period.